 system may be of limited benefit - specifically, some contest

-situations where there may be rules that limit/prohibit the use of such
+situations where there may be rules that limit/prohibit the use of a

 - If you do

-have a noisy station, a remote receiver can augment your own -
+have a noisy receive location, a remote receiver can augment your own -

 particularly when it comes to digging out weaker signals.